rezarex/notion-intergration/README.md

 These routes may be used in both the browser or using an API platform like POSTMAN, ensure to use get request.

+## Logging and auto restart
+The script is configured to save logs in *api.log* Should the script runs automatically even with bugs, and in case it is stopped, restarts from the stage it stopped.

+To check if there are any processes running, use the command `forever list`